dico11/prosper/README.md

 ## Summary

 Key message of the visualization are that
- - the Prosper Rating is proven as a better risk indicator for losses compared to the Prosper Score for lending at Prosper and
+ - the Prosper Rating is proven as a better risk indicator for losses compared to the Prosper Score and
  - Loans rated A or AA provide a good risk mitigation.

 I tried to used Dimple for an understandable and interactive display of the dataset.
 Please have a look to investigate the data yourself and let me know if the message comes across.